Church Bulletin – April 20, 2025

 About the basilica

 Saint Patrick’s Parish is a welcoming and reconciling community.
 Beginning with our deep roots in the Irish diaspora we have developed into a diverse and dynamic group from many backgrounds joining together as parishioners of the Mother Church of Montreal’s English Speaking Catholics.
 Msgr.
-Francis J. Coyle, pastor, and Fr.
-Robert Pierre-Louis, Assistant Priest, lead and guide our downtown congregation.
+Francis J. Coyle, pastor leads and guides our downtown congregation.

 Visit the basilica